 Jimmy waits for a few days and sees that he was right.
 The price of the token has gone up.
 He can continue to hold or he could even flip his newly acquired tokens and using moving averages to make more profit.

-How MA price is calculated?
+How MA price is calculated

 The moving average is calculated by adding together the closing price of an asset over the number of days you’d like to plot a trend line for.
 You would then divide that number by the number of days you have marked on your trend line.
 This would give you the moving average for an asset which you could use to your advantage for crypto trading.

-Why moving average method is used?
+Why moving average method is used

 The moving average method is used in order to pinpoint when to buy or sell an asset.
 This can be useful for you if you plan to do any short term trading.
-The moving average can help to make more profits and see trends you might otherwise miss.
+The moving average can help to make more profit and see trends you might otherwise miss.
 That makes MA good for a variety of trading strategies such as scalping, day trading, swing trading and more.

 They can also help you to establish support and resistance levels so you can better predict exactly which direction a crypto asset is going to go.
-While the moving average should not be your only indicator, it’s a great addition to your trading tool belt, and it’s so easy to learn that there’s really no reason to not use it.
+While the moving average should not be your only indicator, it’s a great addition to your trading tool belt, and it’s so easy to learn that there’s really no reason not to use it.